mdekstrand/cs533-web/resources/probability.md

 $\F$ is called a **sigma algebra** (or *sigma field*).
 For a finite set $E$, we usually use $\F = \mathcal{P}(E)$, the *power set* of $E$.
-This means that every possible subset of $E$ is an event.
+This means that every possible subset of $E$ (and therefore every conceivable set of elementary events) is an event.

 Here are some additional properties of sigma algebras (these are listed separately from the previous properties because those are the *definition* of a sigma algebra and these are *consequences* — we can prove them from the definitions and axioms):